 Factors that influence frost severity:

-- Wind speed – stronger wind is better
+- Wind speed – stronger wind can reduce the severity of frost.

-- Cloud cover – more nighttime cloud cover is better
+- Cloud cover – more nighttime cloud cover can reduce plant damage.

 Impact on Soybeans

 The impact of fall frost on soybean yield and quality is influenced by the development stage or maturity of the crop.
 Later-seeded soybeans and longer-season varieties are at greater risk of damage.
 The risk of frost is also elevated toward the end of August or beginning of September.
 If frost is in the forecast, check your soybeans before and after the potential frost event to assess whether any damage was incurred.